varletjs/varlet/packages/varlet-ui/src/chip/docs/en-US.md

 ### Chip Type

-Set the type of the chip with the 'type' attribute
+Set the type of the chip with the 'type' attribute.

 ```html
 <var-chip type="primary">Primary Chip</var-chip>